Workflow Dialog Boxes: General Information

 You define a dialog box in a workflow when you need a user to provide particular field values when the user clicks a button or a menu command that corresponds to an action.
 These field values can later be used in a transition that is triggered by this action.

-To define a dialog box, you should do the following:
+To define a workflow dialog box, you do the following:

-1. You define the dialog box in the Configure method by using the context.Forms.Create method.
+1. You define the dialog box in the static Configure method of the workflow class by using the WorkflowContext.Forms.Create method.
 In the method parameters, you provide the internal name of the dialog box and its configuration.
 In the configuration, you provide a lambda expression where you specify the title of the dialog box in the Prompt method and the fields that should be displayed in the dialog box in the WithFields method.
 The following code shows an example of a dialog box definition.

 {